Westside Locos: Graffiti

 The gang's use of graffiti is evident with symbols like "WSLS", "LSX3", or simply "WS Locos", "LOKOS" is commonly used.

 Allies

 The Westside Locos gang is part of a larger Locos 13 alliance gang located throughout Los Angeles County.
-This alliance includes the CV Locos of Compton, as well as the Westside Locos of Glendale.
-The gang also has a subset in Simi Valley It historically had other street clicks in Los Angeles such as Bonsallo street, Wesley street, Fontana Locos 13 Mas Bagos, South Central, and other clicks they used to have everywhere in Los Angeles.
+This alliance includes the CV Locos of Compton est 1979, as well as the Westside Locos of West La est 1978.
+The gang also has a subset in Simi Valley est 1993 It historically had other street clicks in Glendale such as justin street locos, Western Ave Little Locas, Flower Park Rifa, Salem st Cholos, and other clicks they used to have everywhere in Los Angeles.